Updated February 2026

 ISA Bootcamps: Free Upfront, Pay After Hired

 Income Share Agreements (ISAs) are the most misunderstood funding model in tech education.
-The pitch sounds compelling: pay nothing upfront and only pay after you land a job earning above a salary threshold.
-However, the total cost of an ISA can exceed the sticker price of a paid bootcamp.
-Before signing an ISA, you need to understand the math.
+The pitch: pay nothing upfront, only pay after you land a job above a salary threshold.
+But the total cost of an ISA can exceed a paid bootcamp's sticker price.
+Before signing one, understand the math.

 App Academy ISA Terms: $0 upfront.
 After landing a qualifying job earning $50,000+ per year, you pay 15% of your gross salary for 36 months.
 On the average bootcamp graduate salary of $70,698 (Course Report 2025), that equals $10,605 per year, or $31,814 total over 3 years.
 App Academy caps total ISA payments at $31,000.
 In comparison, App Academy's upfront tuition is $17,000, meaning the ISA costs approximately $14,000 more than paying upfront.